Iterative Contact-resolving Hybrid Methods for Multiscale Contact Mechanics: Numerical experiments

 \subsection{Test for the iterative framework associated with CEM-GMsFEM}

 In this section, we test the iterative contact-resolving hybrid framework associated with mixed CEM-GMsFEM (Algorithm \ref{alg:BB}); the simulation uses Test Model 2 with all material parameters ($\nu_1$, $\nu_2$, $E_1$, $E_2$) and the source term $f$ consistent with Section \ref{test 2}.
-The parameters $\beta$, $h$, and $H$ are fixed at $1$, $1/64$, and $1/16$, respectively.
+We fix $h=1/64$ and let $\beta=\sqrt{h}$, $H=1/16$.
+We assign three multiscale basis functions per coarse element.
+Recall the definition in Section \ref{standard cem}: $K_{i,m}$ is defined as the oversampling region by extending $K_i$ by $m$ coarse mesh layers.
+Then we denote ``the number of layer extension" as ``$osly$", which equals $m$ for the region $K_{i,m}$.

-Table~\ref{Relative errors for the stress of Test model 2 within CEM-GMsFEM} presents the iteration counts, residual errors, and relative errors for the stress and displacement fields in Test Model~2 for different numbers of oversampling layers (denoted as $osly$).
-The key findings are: (i) The relative errors decrease as $osly$ increases. (ii) For $osly \geq 3$, the relative error for the stress and displacement fields reach approximately 0.01.
-These results confirm the accuracy of the proposed method associated with CEM-GMsFEM.
+Table~\ref{Relative errors for the stress of Test model 2 within CEM-GMsFEM} presents the number of iterations, relative tolerance, and relative errors for the stress and displacement fields with different $osly$.
+The key findings are: (i) The relative errors decrease as $osly$ increases. (ii) For $osly = 3$, the relative errors for stress and displacement reach the \(10^{-2}\) level (i.e., 5.14e-02, 3.09e-02 respectively).
+Increasing $osly$ to $5$ further reduces the errors to the $10^{-4}$ level for both stress and displacement (i.e. 8.94e-04, 6.86e-04 respectively). (iii) As $osly$ increases from 1 to 5, the number of iterations decreases from 96 to 43, demonstrating that larger oversampling regions substantially improve the convergence speed of the iterative framework.
+These results confirm the accuracy and efficiency of the proposed method associated with CEM-GMsFEM.